 There’s no getting around it: choosing where to stay in Osaka isn’t always easy.
-As the second-biggest metro area in Japan, Osaka is spread far and wide, leaving many first-time travellers guessing where all the best places to stay in Osaka might be hiding.
+As the second-biggest metro area in Japan, Osaka spreads far and wide.
+It leaves many first-time travellers guessing where all the best places to stay in Osaka might be hiding.

 In this guide, we break down the best areas to stay in Osaka.
-From the exciting streets of Namba to Umeda, we’ll take a look at accommodations in each of the most popular neighbourhoods, districts, and wards in Osaka, along with the best hotels in Osaka at every budget.
+From the exciting streets of Namba to Umeda, we’ll look at each of the most popular neighbourhoods, districts, and wards in Osaka.
+We’ve also put together a list of the best hotels in Osaka at every budget.
+Let’s get your Osaka accommodation search started.

 Best areas to stay in Osaka: Top neighbourhoods, districts & wards

-Wherever you find yourself within central Osaka, you’ll be face-to-face with all of Osaka’s top attractions, never witnessing dull moment during your stay (unless you want one, of course!).
+Wherever you find yourself in central Osaka, you’ll be close to Osaka’s top attractions.
+You’ll never witness a dull moment during your stay.
+(Unless you want to, of course!)

 The best areas to stay in Osaka include:

-- Dotonbori: The top choice for where to stay in Osaka for travellers seeking out a lively area with a ton of street food, restaurants, entertainment, and shopping at your fingertips.
+• Dotonbori is the top choice for where to stay in Osaka.
+It’s perfect for first-time travellers seeking out a lively area in the city centre.
+In Dotonbori, street food, restaurants, entertainment, and shopping will be at your fingertips.

-- Shinsaibashi: The best area for shopping and experiencing Osaka’s edgy youth subculture.
-Besides shopping, there’s also a superb selection of restaurants and great street food nearby.
+• Shinsaibashi is the best area for shopping and experiencing Osaka’s edgy youth subculture.
+Besides shopping, there’s a superb selection of restaurants and great street food nearby.

-- Namba (Minami): One of Osaka’s two “downtowns,” this district offers some of the best selection of quality accommodations in Osaka as well as some of the city’s most popular restaurants and shopping opportunities.
+• Namba (Minami) is one of Osaka’s two “downtowns.”
+This district offers some of the city’s best selection of quality accommodations.
+Namba is also home to some of the city’s most popular restaurants and shopping centres.

-- Umeda (Kita): The northern half of the city centre, this is best place to stay in Osaka for luxury travellers thanks to the wide selection of top-notch 5-star hotels.
-Besides being home to two of the main transport hubs (Osaka Station and Umeda Station), there’s also a barrage of shopping and entertainment options as well as some of the best restaurants in Osaka.
+• Umeda (Kita) is the northern half of the city centre.
+Umeda is the best place to stay in Osaka for luxury travellers.
+It’s home to a wide selection of top-notch 5-star hotels.
+The area comprises two of Osaka’s main transport hubs, Osaka Station and Umeda Station.
+There’s a barrage of shopping & entertainment here, along with some of the best restaurants in Osaka.

-- Honmachi: A small quiet district between Shinsaibashi and Kita, this area is a great alternative for travellers looking for a more tranquil urban experience with good value accommodation and quick access to the top tourist sites in Osaka.
+• Honmachi is a small quiet district between Shinsaibashi and Kita.
+This area is a great alternative for a more tranquil urban experience.
+Honmachi offers good value accommodation.
+You’ll also enjoy quick access to the city’s top tourist sites.

-- Osaka Bay: Home to Universal Studios Japan and the Osaka Aquarium, this is the most popular area to stay in Osaka for families and couples and anyone wanting to score some excellent 4-star accommodations at cheaper prices.
+• Osaka Bay is the most popular area to stay in Osaka for families and couples.
+The area is home to Universal Studios Japan and Osaka Aquarium.
+It’s also a great choice for anyone wanting to score excellent 4-star accommodations at cheaper prices.

 Dotonbori